 Example: Separated parents caring for 2 children, each with severe disability or severe medical condition

 Georgie and Blain, the parents of 2 children (Jacalin and Rose) each of whom have a severe disability, separate.
 Georgie and Blain draw up a parenting plan, which provides that Jacalin and Rose are to live with each of them on a week-about basis.
 That is, in any given week, Georgie will have one child and Blain will have the other.
 Both Georgie and Blain make claims for CP.
 The care that each of them provides to Jacalin, combined with the assessment of the level of care required by Jacalin by a THP, receives a qualifying rating of intense on the Disability Care Load Assessment (Child) Determination.
-The care that they provide to Rose, combined with the assessment of the level of care required by Rose by a THP, receives a qualifying rating of intense.
+The care that they provide to Rose, combined with the assessment of the level of care required by Rose by a THP, receives a qualifying rating of intense under the DCLA.
 A THP has certified that each child requires care to be provided by one person.
 Both Jacalin and Rose require constant care and the care that Georgie and Blain provide to the children severely restricts their capacity to undertake paid employment.

 Therefore, if Georgie or Blain were providing constant care to either Jacalin or Rose all the time they would qualify for CP.
 However, Georgie and Blain are not providing care to either of their children all the time, because of the operation of the parenting plan that is in force.
 The exchanged care provisions however allow Georgie and Blain to qualify for a CP.